awesomeeng/awesome-config/docs/Introducing.md

 config().init();
 ```

 Those of you paying attention will notice that the `init()` function is called not on the config object, but on the execution of the config function as specified thus: `config()`.
-This is the tricky to how AwesomeConfig gets around having reserved words.
+This is the trick to how AwesomeConfig gets around having reserved words.
 It takes a minute to get used to, but it becomes pretty obvious if you forget and use `config.init()` by mistake.

 #### 4).
 Add Configuration.
 ```javascript